 What difference does it make whether we are a charity or business, or neither?

 There is now no difference in terms of Covid guidance.
 This was in an early version of the DCMS guidelines and has now been clarified to include any formal organisation (i.e. has a committee or a constitution etc. including non-registered charities or community groups).

 Do we need to do a risk assessment and are templates available?

 Yes.
-All activity must have a risk assessment in place to ensure COVID-secure guidelines are followed
+All activity must have a risk assessment in place to comply with health and safety legislation

 Can different groups play together or one after another?
 For example, a youth band followed by a senior band.